 We have all seen pictures of the first computers.
 They were huge machines, often taking up entire rooms.
-Large manufacturing plants with access to these machines leveraged them to run computerized maintenance management systems (CMMS), that read paper punch cards to track simple recurring tasks.
+Large manufacturing plants with access to these machines leveraged them to run computerized maintenance management systems (CMMS) that read paper punch cards to track simple recurring tasks.
 As the innovation in technology progressed, computers became smaller, faster, and affordable, giving more businesses the space to adopt the system for equipment tracking.

 Since its inception, CMMS has transformed from being a paper-based asset tracking tool to a digitized repository that tracks asset lifecycle and facilitates maintenance operations.
 Large building portfolios use CMMS programs to help schedule maintenance and improve an asset’s life cycle.
-Despite the digital transformation in building O&M in recent years, CMMS systems are still used at sub-par efficiency as a lot of processes still involve manual inputs and effort duplication.
+Despite the digital transformation in building O&M in recent years, CMMS systems are still used at sub-par efficiency as many processes still involve manual inputs and effort duplication.

 CMMS is seen only as an asset and maintenance management tool, a series of records, nothing more than that.
 If we want to get the full value out of a building’s CMMS, it must be used to automate functions and facilitate integrations with multiple systems.
-Right now building managers use dozens of tools including ERPs, accounting and finance, and BMSs besides manual methods such as emails and spreadsheets.
+Right now, building managers use dozens of tools, including ERPs, accounting and finance, and BMSs, besides manual methods such as emails and spreadsheets.
 Navigating all of these is inefficient and doesn’t create the kind of process innovation that most building management needs to improve operational efficiency and decrease cost.
-Since a CMMS is such a core component of a building management’s technology it makes sense to try to accomplish as much as possible within it.
+Since a CMMS is such a core component of a building management’s technology, it makes sense to try to accomplish as much as possible within it.

 Once every building function is consolidated into the CMMS, it becomes much easier to automate processes.
-Citing an example of a 300-building portfolio in the UAE that was able to apply this approach of a connected CMMS to find ways to automate workflows and power a mobile workforce that allows them to increase workforce productivity by 13 percent.
+Citing an example of a 300-building portfolio in the UAE that applied this approach of a connected CMMS to find ways to automate workflows and power a mobile workforce that allows them to increase workforce productivity by 13 percent.
 Automation through a connected CMMS also allows properties to automatically adhere to their service level agreements with vendors and lease agreements with tenants.
 This was possible through a better, reimagined version of CMMS—one that connects systems, people, and processes.

 CMMS needs to expand from its legacy form, that of a system of records, to become a system of action that can be used to automate reporting to owners, investors, and regulators about things like energy use and sustainability improvements.
 The end goal is to gather the right performance metrics and use them to help the building run better.
-A modern CMMS needs to meet occupants, clients, and vendors right where they are through mobile apps, portals, and real-time dashboards.
+A modern CMMS must meet occupants, clients, and vendors right where they are through mobile apps, portals, and real-time dashboards.